Li Lianying: The Imperial Eunuch

-Li Lianying: The Imperial Eunuch, also known as The Last Eunuch, is a 1991 Chinese biographical film directed by Tian Zhuangzhuang.
+Li Lianying: The Imperial Eunuch, also known as The Last Eunuch (albeit inaccurately), is a 1991 Chinese biographical film directed by Tian Zhuangzhuang.
 It tells the story of Li Lianying, a eunuch who wielded power in the waning days of the Qing Dynasty.
 The film was entered into the 41st Berlin International Film Festival, where it won an Honourable Mention.